jgreathouse9/FDIDTutorial/StataVignette.md

 _dta:
   1. The selected units are "Montana, Colorado, Nevada, Connecticut,"
 ```
+We may also use the standard error of the pointwise treatment effect coefficient to create event-study style plots, complete with 95% confidence intervals.
+In the future, I may make this an option as well, along with [Cohort ATT](https://cran.r-project.org/web/packages/did/vignettes/TWFE.html) options, using [the not-yet treated units](https://bcallaway11.github.io/did/articles/multi-period-did.html) as controls, or other features that would make ```fdid``` appealing to a wider audience.

 Okay, so that's it for the vignette.
 No doubt people will have questions, suggestions, ideas, or concerns, so you may contact me as ususal.